 - 18.10 Where a child has been permanently excluded from two or more schools, there is no obligation on the Council to comply with parental preference for a period of two years from the last exclusion.
-This does not apply where exclusion was before the child was of compulsory school age, for children who have been re-instated following a permanent exclusion or for children with special educational needs statements or Education, Health and Care Plans. - 18.11 In addition to this, applications for vulnerable children who have been unable to secure a school place outside of the normal admissions round may be referred for consideration under the Fair Access Protocol.
+This does not apply where exclusion was before the child was of compulsory school age, for children who have been reinstated following a permanent exclusion or for children with special educational needs statements or Education, Health and Care Plans. - 18.11 In addition to this, applications for vulnerable children who have been unable to secure a school place outside of the normal admissions round may be referred for consideration under the Fair Access Protocol.
 Further details about this can be found on the Council's website.
 Parents should be aware that where children are considered under the protocol, the protocol has no obligation to comply with school preference rights (although it will be considered) in seeking to secure a school place.
-However, there is nothing to prevent a parent from applying for a different school at that time any such application will be considered in accordance with the usual process. - 18.12 Where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to the Council for action under the Fair Access Protocol. - 18.13 For those of primary school age the Primary Fair Access Panel will consider the most appropriate school and will aim to facilitate a re-integration.
-For those of secondary school age the relevant Area Behaviour Partnership will be responsible to place the student with support as necessary. - 18.14 Parents are not precluded from applying for a school place even whilst the FAP is ongoing. - 18.15 For those children who have been permanently excluded and are in a transition phase (i.e. transferring from Year 6 to Year 7), all exclusions are expunged and the receiving school must take he child.
+However, there is nothing to prevent a parent from applying for a different school at that time any such application will be considered in accordance with the usual process. - 18.12 Where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to the Council for action under the Fair Access Protocol.